g3holliday/COVID_19_Pandemi_Code/README.md

 # COVID_19_Pandemi_Code
-This is the code for my Pandemi Robot
+This is the code for my Pandemi Robot.